BeingTomGreen/dotfiles/README.md

 ## Dotfiles

-Since I generally use Windows they are somewhat lacking.
-I will get around to dropping Windows at some point..
+Since I in the process of dropping Windows they are still somewhat lacking.

 These are heavily based on other peoples dotfiles, particularly those of [Holman](https://github.com/holman/dotfiles) and [Charlie Somerville](https://github.com/charliesome/conf).

 #### Config

-Currently I have autocrlf set to true, I assume this will break non-windows boxes..

 If you want to use a global `.gitignore` file you will need to configure your `.gitconfig` file to point to file: